maxmilton/stage1/README.md

       - `/keyed` --> `/reconcile/keyed`
       - `/reconcile` --> `/reconcile/non-keyed`
       - `/reuse-nodes` --> `/reconcile/reuse-nodes`
-  - Ref names must be lowercase because some browsers normalise element attribute names when rendering HTML
+  - Ref names must be lowercase because some browsers normalize element attribute names when rendering HTML
+    - Note: No longer the case in "fast" mode (different API).
+  - Comments may be used as refs
 - Add API and usage documentation
   - The regular mode `h()` function does not support skipping minification in whitespace sensitive HTML blocks like `<pre>` and `<code>` because it would be too slow.
 The precompiled mode `compile()` macro does however.
 Same for the other compile options.
 - Add more tests